ev3dev/ev3dev.github.io/docs/tutorials/setting-up-ethernet-over-bluetooth-on-mac.md

     {% include screenshot.html source="/images/Mac-OS-X/Bluetooth/System-Preferences-Network-Add-PAN.png" %}

 8. You should see your EV3 listed next to *Device:*.
 Click *Apply* to save your changes, but don't connect yet.
+In fact, don't try to use the *Connect* button you see here.
+It is for [tethering] and won't work for the connection we are setting up here.
+Instead, we will initiate the connection from the EV3 itself later.

     {% include screenshot.html source="/images/Mac-OS-X/Bluetooth/System-Preferences-Network-Bluetooth-PAN.png" %}